0ihsan/mcal/readme.md

 app from command line.
 So you don't have to align the events with your fucking pointer pixel by pixel (I hate it).

+### who is `mcal` for?
+This program meant for people who record everything minute by minute to their calendar, that is, editing only previous/current/next events in the near time.
+Neither scheduling future events nor editing past events cannot be done with `mcal`.

 ## install
 Takes couple of seconds to compile.
 ```